XLeratorDB: Functions

 In computer science, a function is a portion of code within a larger program which performs a specific task and is relatively independent of the remaining code.
 As used in database and spreadsheet applications these functions generally represent mathematical formulas widely used across a variety of fields.
 While this code may be user-generated, it is also embedded as a pre-written sub-routine in applications.
 These functions are typically identified by common nomenclature which corresponds to their underlying operations: e.g. IRR identifies the function which calculates Internal Rate of Return on a series of periodic cash flows.

 Function uses

-As sub-routines functions can be integrated and used in a variety of ways, and in a wide variety of larger, more complicated applications.
-Within large enterprise applications they may, for example, play an important role in defining business rules or risk management parameters, while remaining virtually undetected by end users.
+As subroutines, functions can be integrated and used in a variety of ways, and as part of larger, more complicated applications.
+Within large enterprise applications they may, for example, play an important role in defining business rules or risk management parameters, while remaining virtually invisible to end users.
 Within database management systems and spreadsheets, however, these kinds of functions also represent discrete sets of tools; they can be accessed directly and utilized on a stand-alone basis, or in more complex, user-defined configurations.
 In this context, functions can be used for business intelligence and ad hoc analysis of data in fields such as finance, statistics, engineering, math, etc.